 Crack doesn’t ACTUALLY give a person superpowers.

 I’ve seen crackheads get hit by cars and keep moving.
 I once watched a crackhead fall a few stories and shake it off like nothing happened.
 I’ve personally witnessed crackheads jump out of burning buildings and land in stride.

 You also don’t really meet any fat crackheads.
 Maybe crack raises your metabolism, but it is likely just a symptom of the previous observation.
 Crack is more important to crackheads than food.

-If you only have 5 dollars from the car you stole and sold, crack comes before food.
+Crack comes before food if you only have 5 dollars from the car you stole and sold.
 Even if you haven’t eaten in days.

 5. The biggest problem with illegal drugs is the violence between suppliers, not between buyers

 They make a big deal about drug violence and why we need all these laws against drugs.
 My perspective is unique.

-I have no skin in the game either way but grew up at ground zero of war on drugs.
+I have no skin in the game either way but grew up at ground zero of the war on drugs.
 Here’s what I’ve observed.

 I’ve never actually seen two crackheads fighting one another.